Rappsilber-Laboratory/xiFDR/README.md

 Notice that these are not meant to be used blindly all at once!
 In fact, at most one or two of these should be used depending on the nature of the dataset.

 MS-cleavable crosslinkers present several advantages.
 Their signature crosslinker stubs and peptide doublets help to provide extra confidence, that the peptide masses are correct.
-This increases the chance that the peptides themselves are correctly identified. xiFDR can make the most out of these features by prefiltering spectra on a minimum of crosslinker stubs observed, and then boosting on stubs and doublets.
+This increases the chance that the peptides themselves are correctly identified. xiFDR can make the most out of these features by prefiltering spectra on a minimum of crosslinker stubs observed, and then  on stubs and doublets.

 #### Loading search results from other crosslinking MS search engines